mcummings128/gh-actions-outputs-experiments-1/README.md

 # gh-actions-outputs-experiments
 Experiments with Github Actions outputs in various scenarios.
-This repository is a supplement to the article 'TODO ARTICLE NAME' TODO LINK
+This repository is a supplement to the article 'TODO ARTICLE NAME' TODO LINK.
+A lot of the text written in this README has been lifted to write the article, so be sure to read this too!

 # Outputs: Summary